-It also has jurisdiction in the following areas, irrespective of the amount of the claim:
+It also has jurisdiction in the following areas in particular, irrespective of the amount of the claim:

-A regional court is made up of professional judges (magistrats): the president, the vice‑presidents, the ordinary judges, the State Counsel (procureur de la République), Deputy State Counsel (vice‑procureurs) and Assistant State Counsel (substituts).
+A regional court is made up of professional judges (magistrats): the president, the vice presidents, the ordinary judges, the public prosecutor (procureur de la République), deputy public prosecutors (vice procureurs) and assistant public prosecutors (substituts).

-The regional court generally sits in the chief town of a département, but there are regional courts that sit in other places too.
-On 1 January 2013 there were 161 regional courts.
+The regional court generally sits in the chief town of a département, but there are also regional courts that sit in other places.
+On 1 January 2017 there were 164 regional courts.

-It has other areas of jurisdiction conferred on it, such as attachment orders seizing wages or salaries (saisies des rémunérations du travail), life annuity contracts (rentes viagères), disputes relating to elections, and residential property leases (baux d’habitation).
-It has some areas of administrative jurisdiction too: for example, the director of the registry (directeur des services de greffe judiciaire) of the district court issues certificates of nationality.
+It also has areas of judicial jurisdiction (for example: attachment orders seizing wages or salaries (saisies des rémunérations du travail), life annuity contracts (rentes viagères), disputes relating to elections, and residential property leases (baux d’habitation), and administrative jurisdiction; for example, the director of the registry (directeur des services de greffe judiciaire) of the district court issues certificates of nationality.

 A district court is made up of one or more judges, but cases are always heard by a single judge.

-The commercial court (tribunal de commerce) hears disputes regarding contracts between traders, or between credit institutions, or both, and disputes regarding commercial companies or commercial transactions between parties of any kind.
+The commercial court (tribunal de commerce) hears disputes regarding contracts between traders, between credit institutions or between traders and credit institutions, and disputes regarding commercial companies or commercial transactions between parties of any kind.
 The commercial court also deals with proceedings relating to firms in difficulty.

-The judges of the commercial courts are not career judges but elected traders.
-They are elected for a term of 2 years in the first election, and then for a term of 4 years at the end of the initial term, by an electoral college made up of current and former judges of the commercial courts and traders’ delegates (délégués consulaires), who are themselves traders elected in the area within the jurisdiction of the court.
+The judges of the commercial courts are not professional judges but volunteers, traders or company managers.
+They are elected for a term of 2 years in the first election, and then for a term of 4 years at the end of the initial term, by an electoral college made up of current and former judges of the commercial courts and traders’ delegates.
+These latter are traders or company managers elected every 5 years in the area within the jurisdiction of the court.
 Their task is to participate each year in elections of commercial court judges.

-The employment tribunal (conseil de prud’hommes) rules on individual disputes between employers and employees in connection with a contract of employment (salary, working hours, harassment, penalties, etc.).
-It is a collective body made up of elected judges, half representing employers and half representing employees.
-An employment tribunal is divided into five specialised divisions, for management, manufacturing, distributive trades and commercial services, agriculture, and miscellaneous activities.
+The employment tribunal (conseil de prud’hommes) rules on disputes between employers and employees in connection with a contract of employment (salary, working hours, harassment, penalties, etc.).
+It is a collective body made up of non-professional judges representing employers and employees.

+The employment tribunal is divided into five specialised divisions, for management, manufacturing, distributive trades and commercial services, agriculture, and miscellaneous activities.
 If the four members hearing a case are tied, the tribunal will be chaired by a judge appointed by the president of the regional court, who will be responsible for the casting vote.